 Author's comments:

 MPH is a great game, but I have to agree with the majority of Metroid fans that its single player was very lacking.
 The game was mainly built for its Wi-Fi functionalities, which were eventually destroyed by hackers, glitchers, etc. I used to play the game merely for the online experience, but one day I just decided to re-beat the adventure, and started making a goal to break two hours.
-Now here I am typing a commentary for the run which was completed forty minutes faster than my original goal.
+It's funny how I'm now able to break 1:20, a time I used to think would be impossible.

 ~ DSGamer3002 (Contact me via DSG3002 on AIM or usurper992 AT gmail DOT com)